Welcome to our new home for Peak Personal Pilates

 Are you ready to embark on the re-creation of your body and take charge of your health?

-Pilates classes in Beavercreek will begin in February, 2020.
-Private and duet sessions by appointment only and group apparatus classes will begin in March 2020.
+Pilates classes in Beavercreek have begun June 15, 2020, as well as Private and Duet sessions by appointment only and group apparatus classes.

 Celeste Mackenzie, NCPT